Hybrid dynamical systems modeling of power systems: Overview of HDS modeling frameworks

 It is evident from Figs. \ref{fig:estimated_voltage}--\ref{fig:voltage_errors} that the continuous model exhibits large transient deviations during switching events due to its inability to capture the instantaneous state reset at mode transitions.
-In contrast, the hybrid model aligns closely with the true values for both $d$- and $q$-axis voltages. \cite{DeCarlo2000} provides further evidence that such a mismatch in the continuous model can lead to incorrect conclusions about the system’s transient stability and reduce the accuracy of model-based monitoring or control.
+In contrast, the hybrid models align closely with the true values for both $d$- and $q$-axis voltages. \cite{DeCarlo2000} provides further evidence that such a mismatch in the continuous model can lead to incorrect conclusions about the system’s transient stability and reduce the accuracy of model-based monitoring or control.

-As shown in \autoref{modeswitching}, we have quantified the performance using the root-mean-square error (RMSE) between estimated and true values over the full simulation and in a near-switching time window, providing an objective basis for assessing how explicit mode-switch handling affects estimation outcomes, especially during localized, high-transient intervals.
+\autoref{modeswitching} shows the performance of each modeling framework quantitatively using the root-mean-square error (RMSE) between estimated and true values over the full simulation and in a near-switching time window, providing an objective basis for assessing how explicit mode-switch handling affects estimation outcomes, especially during localized, high-transient intervals.
+To complement the RMSE analysis in \autoref{modeswitching}, we further evaluate the four estimators using statistical fit measures and computational efficiency; see \autoref{tab:statistics}.
+The coefficient of determination $R^{2}$, which measures the fraction of the variance of the true trajectory explained by the estimator is computed for the four modeling frameworks.
+HA framework provides the strongest fit under both metrics: its $R^{2}$ values are close to unity, whereas the switched and MLD models exhibit only minor degradation below $1\%$.
+For the continuous formulation, its $R^{2}$ scores in the direct–axis variables reduces by almost $25\%$, and those in the quadrature–axis variables become negative.